Anton Hartman: Early life

 Anton Hartman was the third of six children of a poor family, born at Geduld near Johannesburg in South Africa on 26 October 1918.
-His father Stephanus Lionel Hartman, a champion marathon runner, was a mine worker and his mother, Maria Barbara Van Amstel, née Van Ryneveld, a piano teacher.
+His father Stephanus Lionel Hartman, a champion marathon runner, was a mine worker, and his mother, Maria Barbara Van Amstel, née Van Ryneveld, a piano teacher.
 She also played piano accompaniments to the silent movies in the 1920s.

 Hartman first received piano lessons from his mother when he was about seven years old.
 He made good progress and was soon playing solo piano works and Lieder accompaniments.
 His elder sisters were also able singers.
 The family was keen on their long playing records, the predecessors of CDs, listening again and again to a vast collection of music.

-As a child and teenager Anton Hartman was a loyal member of the Voortrekkers movement which was to become a feature in Afrikaans cultural society.
-He became a leader in his commando.
-Their structured activities suited his personality type, one that was also moulded by financial hardship and a fervent will to advance in life.
-This organisation still exists, focusing as it did on Christian ethics, self-realisation and community service.
+As a child and teenager, Anton Hartman was a loyal member of the Voortrekkers, an Afrikaner youth movement that promoted Afrikaner culture and upheld a racist ideology supporting segregation and white supremacy.
+He became a leader in his commando, helping to instil those exclusionary values in younger members.
+The organisation remains active today with an emphasis on Christian ethics, personal development and community service, its origins in Afrikaner nationalism and promotion of racist ideology continue to inform its cultural legacy.

 Hartman obtained the Performer's Licentiate in Piano of the University of South Africa (Unisa) and a BMus degree at the University of the Witwatersrand (Wits) in 1939, Adolph Hallis being his teacher.
 Aged 21, Hartman started his career at the South African Broadcasting Corporation (SABC) in December 1939 and his first position was that of programme compiler of classical music for the Afrikaans service.